 - Relative related by blood or marriage

 - Co-parent of a child

-The state of Florida also acknowledges domestic violence charges between people in a dating relationship.
-By definition, this involves an intimate, romantic, or sexual relationship between two people.
-Domestic violence charges may also involve other charges including assault, aggravated assault, battery, aggravated battery, stalking, kidnapping, and sexual assault and battery.
+The state of Florida also acknowledges charges between people in a dating relationship.
+This involves an intimate, romantic, or sexual relationship between two people.
+Moreover, the charges may also involve other charges, including assault, aggravated assault, battery, aggravated battery, stalking, kidnapping, and sexual assault and battery.

 Defense Against Domestic Violence Charges

-Domestic violence charges in Florida carry severe penalties.
+Charges in Florida carry severe penalties.
 That is why you should seek experienced legal counsel as soon as possible to help protect your rights and pursue a favorable outcome.
-At The Law Office of David A. Webster, P.A., we can answer your questions and provide diligent defense throughout the process.
+At The Law Office of David A. Webster, P.A., our criminal defense attorneys can answer your questions and provide diligent defense throughout the process.